Federal Investigators Looking Into Death Of South Bay Man

 Williamson questioned whether McNeil was simply restrained.
 "How come his wrists are cut, which appears to have been something that was too tight?" she asked.
 "His hands are completely swollen, his arms are swollen.
 That happens when there is an excessive force.
 That doesn't happen when there is a restraint."

-The police statement also says a controlled substance was found on McNeil, and he was taken to the county jail.
+The police statement also said a controlled substance was found on McNeil, and he was taken to the county jail.
 "During the transport, Mr. McNeil was intentionally hurting himself," the statement said.

 Police said paramedics were called to the jail when McNeil showed signs of medical distress during intake.
-McNeil stopped breathing, and while the paramedics were able to resuscitate him, family members said he remained in a coma at UC San Diego Medical Center, where he died.
+McNeil stopped breathing, and paramedics were able to resuscitate him.
+Family members said he fell into a coma and later died at UC San Diego Medical Center.

 National City police said they are conducting an investigation and review of this incident along with the District Attorney’s office, FBI and U.S. Department of Justice.
 An autopsy is underway.

-The police department statement quotes National City Police Chief Manuel Rodriguez as saying, “People want to know what happened to Mr. McNeil, and so do we ...
+The police department statement quotes National City Police Chief Manuel Rodriguez.
+He said, “People want to know what happened to Mr. McNeil, and so do we ...
 I am hopeful the San Diego County Medical Examiner’s report will provide the answers to what happened to Mr. McNeil’s medical condition."

-Earl McNeil died June 11 after suffering a severe brain injury while in custody of National City police.
+Earl McNeil died June 11 after he stopped breathing while in the custody of National City Police on May 26.
+Police said he was resuscitated.
 His family is demanding to see all video connected to the case.

 To view PDF documents, Download Acrobat Reader.